Cognigy/Documentation/docs/ai/analyze/odata.md

 **Description**

-The LiveAgentEscalations collection contains records from Live Agent escalations and includes the related data about handovers to Live Agent.
+The LiveAgentEscalations collection contains records from [Cognigy Live Agent](../../live-agent/overview.md) and includes the related data about handovers to Live Agent.
-Each escalation is logged as a single record.
+Each handover (escalation) is logged as a single record.

-**Example**

-Choose one of the requests to extract data from the collection.
-Note that the API version in the request must match [your version of Cognigy.AI](#supported-versions).
+**Request**

 === "OData 2.3"